Quirimbas Islands travel guide

 Where to stay

-There are other islands such as Matemo, the tiny Mogundula and Medjumbe, which have a small eco-sustainable accommodation, but these resorts are really expensive.
+Other islands, such as Matemo, the tiny Mogundula and Medjumbe, have a small eco-sustainable accommodation, but these resorts are costly.
 Also, these islands are wild, and there’s nothing to do.
-Anyway, the lodge in Matemo Island is right in front of a white sand beach suitable for swimming and relax under the sun.
+Anyway, the lodge on Matemo Island is right in front of a white sand beach suitable for swimming and relaxing under the sun.

 Where to sleep

-The accommodations are very few, and some of them also expensive because they are exclusive.
-On Ibo Island are different accommodations for any budget, from lodges to cheap camping like the Miti Miwiri hotel, Ulani Lodge, Mwani House, Ibo Island Lodge, Cinco Portas Lodge, Baobibo House, Casa das Garcas Lodge, Karibune Camping.
+The accommodations are very few, and some are also expensive because they are exclusive.
+There are different accommodations for any budget on Ibo Island, from lodges to cheap camping like the Miti Miwiri hotel, Ulani Lodge, Mwani House, Ibo Island Lodge, Cinco Portas Lodge, Baobibo House, Casa das Garcas Lodge, Karibune Camping.
 We slept at Karibune Camping in our tent, but they also have a couple of rooms.

-On Matemo Island is Matemo Island Resort on the north tip and a basic campsite on the east side (we slept here); in Mogundula Island is the exclusive Mogundula Lodge; in Medjumbe island is Anantara Resort.
+On Matemo Island is Matemo Island Resort on the north tip and a basic campsite on the east side (we slept here); on Mogundula Island is the exclusive Mogundula Lodge; on Medjumbe island is Anantara Resort.

-The only Island where you can relax on an unspoiled and long white sand beach is the wild Vamizi, but it’s in the north of the Archipelago, next to the Tanzania border and very far from Ibo and the Biosphere Reserve.
-Anyway, in Vamizi Island is the luxury &Beyond Vamizi Lodge.
+The only Island where you can relax on an unspoiled and long white sand beach is the wild Vamizi, but it’s in the north of the Archipelago, next to the Tanzania border and very far from Ibo, the Biosphere Reserve.
+Anyway, on Vamizi Island is the luxury &Beyond Vamizi Lodge.

 How to reach the Quiririmbas Archipelago

 In the last few years, the Cabo Delgado Province has been classified as “dangerous” by the local and international Authorities due to repeated jihadist attacks.
 The safest and fastest way to reach Ibo is by flight from Pemba.
-There are 2 companies – Coastal Aviation and CFA Air Charter – that link Pemba to Ibo Island airstrip.
-Pemba can be reached by flight from Maputo, Dar es Salam, Nairobi, and Johannesburg, but there are very few flights per day.
+There are 2 companies – Coastal Aviation and CFA Air Charter – linking Pemba to the Ibo Island airstrip.
+Pemba can be reached by flight from Maputo, Dar es Salam, Nairobi, and Johannesburg, but very few flights per day.
 We started our trip from Nampula, heading to Ilha de Mocambique before reaching the Quirimbas Archipelago.

 If you want to try an unforgettable experience to live a slice of local life, it’s possible to catch the local transport, but consider it a tough and tiring trip.
-The local vehicles are filled up like a “sardine can”, very slow as the roads are in bad conditions, with no AC and no schedules.
+The local vehicles are filled up like a “sardine can, ” which is very slow as the roads are in bad conditions, with no AC and schedules.
 Anyway, the vans/trucks to Ibo depart next to Cabo Delgado Hotel in Pemba around 4.30 am.
 Once you get to Tandanhangue pier, catch the boat (a dhow or a motorboat) to Ibo.
 The trip from Pemba to Ibo could take 6/7 hours or more.
-The boat ride to Ibo runs exclusively at high tide so that you may be temporarily stuck in Tandanhangue village.
+The boat ride to Ibo runs exclusively at high tide, so you may be temporarily stuck in Tandanhangue village.